figo-connect/ios-sdk/README.md

 `git submodule add https://github.com/figome/ios-sdk.git`

-Integrating the framework in your project:
+Integrate the framework into your project:

 * Open the new folder and drag the Figo.xcodeproj into the Project Navigator of your application's Xcode project.
 * Select the Figo.xcodeproj in the Project Navigator and verify the deployment target matches that of your application target.